 - Eliminates the need to micromanage personnel or drivers

-- Decrease the length (and therefore cost) of your average route
+- Decreases the length (and therefore cost) of your average route

-- Increase the number of deliveries per day
+- Increases the number of deliveries per day

-- Reduce labor hours of human planners and drivers
+- Reduces labor hours of human planners and drivers

 How Should You Select a Delivery Route Planning App?

-Businesses should opt for a delivery route planner that offers specific features to ensure the software deployment’s success.
+Businesses should opt for a dispatch route planner app that offers specific features to ensure the software deployment’s success.
 Here are the features to look for when choosing a delivery routing app:

 Dispatchers and fleet managers often have difficulties managing drivers on the road because of the lack of visibility.
 They have no way of knowing where the drivers are and whether they're idling too long at drop off points, getting stuck in traffic, or otherwise finding themselves delayed.
 The lack of real-time information leaves dispatchers and managers wondering if drivers are still on schedule or are already falling behind.

-As such, a route planning app must provide real-time visibility, which can offer back-office teams information on whether a driver will miss a delivery time frame or not.
+As such, a dispatch route planner app must provide real-time visibility, which can offer back-office teams information on whether a driver will miss a delivery time frame or not.
 Real-time visibility allows the business to inform consumers of any possible delays ahead of time.